ComfyUIEnthusiast/diffusion-pipe/README.md

 # Docker_Diffusion-Pipe
-Currently I have to re-install flash-attn during the startup script.
-Not sure why, probably because I don't have versions defined:
+Currently I have to pip uninstall flash-attn from the command line and re pip install it like below.
+Not sure why:

+    pip uninstall flash-attn
+	FLASH_ATTENTION_FORCE_BUILD=TRUE pip install flash-attn

 Add a wslconfig to grant more shared memory to the wsl environment if running on windows: